Bremerton Puget Sound Naval Shipyard

-The Bremerton Puget Sound Naval Shipyard is a large facility close to the Sinclair Inlet.
+The Bremerton Puget Sound Naval Shipyard is a large shipyard in Washington state close to the Sinclair Inlet.
 As with most other shipyards in operation before asbestos regulations of the 1970s, Bremerton Shipyard used this toxic mineral in building materials.
 Workers risked exposure and mesothelioma, as well as other illnesses.

-Bremerton Naval Shipyard was built in 1891 and started as a repair facility.
-Eventually, the company added shipbuilding to its list of operations after the need for more vessels arrived during the world wars.
-During World War II, employee numbers increased.
+The Bremerton Washington Naval Shipyard was built in 1891 and started as a repair facility.
+The facility later added shipbuilding to its list of operations.

 Crews at Bremerton built a variety of vessels, including submarine chasers, six submarines, tugboats, minesweepers, ammunition ships, and over 1,000 smaller boats.